 No extensions will be granted without an approved application for Special Consideration.
 There will be a deduction of 20% of the total available marks made from the total awarded mark for each 24 hour period or part thereof that the submission is late.
-For example, 25 hours late in submission for an assignment worth 10 marks - 40% penalty or 4 marks deducted from the total.
-No submission will be accepted after solutions have been posted.
+For example, 25 hours late in submission for an assignment worth 10 marks will result in 40% penalty or 4 marks deducted from the total.

-Grading rubric for the first and second reports
+Grading rubric for the first and second final reports